PasinduSuraweera/README.test/README.md

-# From APIs to Messages to Identity: My Comprehensive Hands-On Exploration of WSO2's Enterprise Integration Suite
+# From “What Even Is WSO2?” to “Okay This Is Actually Cool”: My Personal Hands-On Exploration Through Three Complete Learning Projects

 ## Introduction: Why Integration Matters in Modern Software